Canada

 British Columbia

 British Columbia is truly one of the most remarkable places in Canada.
 In Whistler, you can snowboard down world-class slopes with sweeping views of the Pacific Ocean — a combination that’s hard to beat.
-It’s got everything—from epic hikes in Revelstoke to city life in Vancouver to wine country in Kelowna.
-Check out some of my favorite spots below!
+Not only that, but it’s home to epic hikes in Revelstoke, laid-back city life in Vancouver, and vineyard-studded landscapes in Kelowna.

 Alberta

 Alberta’s got a little bit of everything.
 You’ve got the iconic Banff and Lake Louise up in the Rockies, and if you head south, you’ll pass golden canola fields all the way to Waterton National Park.
-From jagged peaks to rolling fields, it’s a place that knows how to impress!

 Ontario